Al Soor Specialist Clinic

 • Sexual Problems

-• A drop in interest in sex or physical closeness is common in depression.
+• A drop in interest in sex or physical closeness is standard in depression.

 • Ask yourself: Has my interest in intimacy significantly changed?